-Many Queenslanders will be packing the car and setting off on a long weekend full of adventure this Easter.
+Many Queenslanders love packing the car and setting off on road trips.

-Before you go, though, it’s essential to check under the hood of your vehicle.
+Before you go, though, it’s essential to check your vehicle.

 1. After leaving the lights on and consequently flattening the battery, you can recharge it by going for a drive.